 Support and Consent Circles

-We’ve also developed and piloted a variety of circles to give students a chance to talk to each other about issues around anger, how people can be triggered, and positive/transformative responses.
+We’ve developed and piloted a variety of circles to give students a chance to talk to each other about issues that are on their minds and in their hearts.

 Outcomes for RJ Student Leaders:

 1. Development of skills in RP and RJ that are immediately applicable in personal lives and improve community relationships.

 2. Opportunity to act as peacebuilders and peacemakers within their communities and across communities.

 3. Chance to engage and develop relationships with Bay Area leaders of the national RJ movement.

 4. Attainment of “soft skills” and research skills that can lead to careers in a growing RJ field and many fields.